Red Sox extend win streak to 5, beat Orioles 6-4 in 10

 UP NEXT

-Red Sox: RHP Nick Pivetta (1-0, 0.00 ERA) will make his first career start at Camden Yards.
+Red Sox: RHP Nick Pivetta (1-0, 0.00 ERA) makes his first career start at Camden Yards.
 He was solid in his season debut, throwing five scoreless innings of two-hit ball in an 11-2 win over the Rays on Monday.

 Orioles: RHP Jorge Lopez (0-1) will look to avoid the sweep against Boston.
 He struggled in his last start, allowing four runs, three hits and three walks over 4 2/3 innings in a 7-0 loss to the Yankees.